fahad0samara/kotlin-coffeecode/README.md

 ## Overview

 The Kotlin Coffee Code App is a feature-rich Android application built using the MVVM architecture.
 It leverages Room Database for data persistence, Dagger Hilt for dependency injection, Retrofit and Ktor for network requests, and Jetpack Compose for the UI.
+Additionally, Google Sign-In is used for authentication.

 ## Features